 Finally, think about the move in timing and staging.
 If you’re dealing with a DCaaS provider, consider the logistics of when and how to move equipment.
 Depending on your footprint and the amount of equipment that is involved in the move, you may be able to access a staging so you can get your hardware set up prior to moving in.

 Q. How should a prospective client “move in” with a data center provider?
 For example, is a phased approach best?
 What are the most effective strategies?

 Pete Sclafani: Coordinate a move in and migration timeline with the provider.
 People tend to forget that the clock starts ticking once you sign the contract.
 You can expect to get billed for setup fees immediately, and start paying your monthly charge as soon as your footprint is "handed over."
 The space will be ready for you whether you show up or not.

-Depending on the role of the data center, it is definitely appropriate to plan out an implementation schedule and identify key personnel.
+Depending on the role of the data center, it is definitely appropriate to out an implementation schedule and identify key personnel.
 While the provider may have done this multiple times, they do not know your application and the dependencies associated with it.

 One strategy we have used for data center migrations is leveraging your disaster recovery strategy to "span" facilities between your current data center and the provider’s data center.
 This allows you to verify that everything is working normally before cutting over.
-It also gives your disaster recovery plan a refresh and helps update skills and application dependencies that you wouldn't be aware of without having to setup/migrate to a new environment.
+It also gives your disaster recovery a refresh and helps update skills and application dependencies that you wouldn't be aware of without having to setup/migrate to a environment.